Skip to main content

 Do I need supplements to build muscle?

-No, supplements are not required to build muscle.
-The most important factors are proper training, adequate protein intake from whole foods, sufficient calories, and quality sleep.
-That said, some supplements can be helpful: protein powder provides convenient protein, creatine monohydrate enhances strength and recovery (5g daily), and vitamin D supports overall health.
-Focus on mastering your diet and training before investing in supplements.
+No. The most important factors are proper training, adequate protein from whole foods, sufficient calories, and quality sleep.
+That said, a few supplements are well-supported by evidence: whey protein for convenience, creatine monohydrate for strength and recovery (5 g daily), and vitamin D for general health.
+Master your diet and training first; supplements are secondary.

-Research shows that 0.8-1g of protein per pound of body weight is optimal for muscle building.
-For a 150-lb person, that's 120-150g of protein daily.
-Distribute this evenly across 3-5 meals (20-40g per meal) for maximum muscle protein synthesis.
-Consuming protein within 2 hours post-workout is beneficial but not as critical as total daily protein intake.
-Complete protein sources include chicken, fish, eggs, dairy, and legumes.
+Research shows 0.8–1 g of protein per pound of body weight is optimal.
+For a 150-lb person, that's 120–150 g daily.
+Distribute this evenly across 3–5 meals (20–40 g each) for maximum muscle protein synthesis.
+Complete protein sources include chicken, fish, eggs, dairy products, and legumes.

 Should I do cardio while building muscle?

-Yes, moderate cardio is beneficial even when building muscle.
-Aim for 2-3 sessions of 20-30 minutes of low-to-moderate intensity cardio per week.
-This improves cardiovascular health, aids recovery, and helps maintain insulin sensitivity without interfering with muscle growth.
-However, excessive cardio (60+ minutes daily at high intensity) can impair muscle building by creating too large a caloric deficit and competing for recovery resources.
+Yes — moderate cardio supports cardiovascular health and aids recovery without meaningfully interfering with muscle growth.
+Aim for 2–3 sessions of 20–30 minutes of low-to-moderate intensity cardio per week.
+Excessive cardio (60+ minutes at high intensity daily) can impair muscle building by creating too large a calorie deficit and competing for recovery resources.
+Japanese Interval Walking is an excellent low-impact complement to strength training.

 Why am I not gaining muscle despite training hard?